 Aside from the packaging – which is pretty much straightforward, there’s nothing more we can do but perform in-depth testing on the hard drives straight away.

 Below is a table that shows the results based on the 3 benchmarking tools that we used:

-We boiled the results down to five of the best hard drives to save you time and make it convenient for everyone.
+We boiled the results down to some of the best hard drives we’ve tested to save you time and make it convenient for everyone.